-Supported Data Formats

-One of the defining characteristics of Global Mapper is the volume and variety of file formats that can be imported into the software.
-In the current version, over 250 file-types are supported, including all common spatial formats, such as ESRI shapefiles, KML files, MrSID imagery, and LiDAR point clouds.
-Virtually any type of geospatial data is supported in Global Mapper, including raster, vector, 2D, and 3D, whether referenced or not.
+Importing Data Supported Data Formats One of the defining characteristics of Global Mapper is the volume and variety of file formats that can be imported into the software.
+In the current version, over 300 file-types are supported, including all common spatial formats, such as ESRI shapefiles, KML files, MrSID imagery, and LiDAR point clouds.
 If Global Mapper doesn't support your data, contact Blue Marble and the software development team will determine if the format is compatible.
-A list of the currently supported formats is available in the Global Mapper section of bluemarblegeo.com

-Importing Vector, Raster, and Elevation Layers

-There are several ways to import data into Global Mapper.
-You can use the File > Open Data File(s) command; you can click the Open Data File(s) button in the File Toolbar; or you can use the Ctrl+O keyboard shortcut.
+A list of the currently supported formats is available in the Global Mapper section of bluemarblegeo.com Importing Vector, Raster, and Elevation Layers There are several ways to import data into Global Mapper: You can use the File > Open Data File(s) command; you can click the Open Data File(s) button in the File Toolbar; or you can use the Ctrl+O keyboard shortcut.
 In each case, you will be prompted to browse to the required file to initiate the import process.
 Aside from text files, as noted below, all vector, raster, and elevation formats are imported using the same dialog box and the same procedure.
-Global Mapper is able to differentiate the different formats and automatically assigns each to the appropriate overlay type.
+Global Mapper is able to differentiate the various formats and automatically assigns each to the appropriate overlay type.
 If required, you may be asked to define the coordinate parameters, to verify the data format for files with unconventional suffixes, or to manual rectify the file if there is no inherent geographic reference information.
 For more information on the rectification process, see page 10.